About the Chancellor

 Chancellor for Health Sciences, West Virginia University

-Dr. Colenda has served as the Chancellor for Health Sciences at West Virginia University since November, 2009.
-In January, 2014, he will become President and CEO of West Virginia United Health System.
+Dr. Colenda has served as the Chancellor for Health Sciences at West Virginia University since November 2009.
+He also serves as President and CEO of West Virginia United Health System.

 At the national level, Dr. Colenda is the immediate past Chair of the Liaison Committee for Medical Education (LCME) and is the current Vice Chair of the American Board of Psychiatry and Neurology.
 He has served on the Executive Board of the National Board of Medical Examiners, and served on the Psychological Health External Advisory Subcommittee for the Defense Health Board for the US Department of Defense.
 He is currently a member of the Medicare Evidence Development & Coverage Advisory Committee (MEDCAC) for the Centers for Medicare and Medicaid Services.